otabuzzman/chartacaeli-web/README.md

 A web service for the Charta Caeli star chart creation tool.
 The service is made up of a frontend that communicates with a backend.
 The frontend utilizes Bootstrap 4 for responsiveness and [Xonomy XML editor](https://github.com/michmech/xonomy) to edit star chart definitions on devices with appropriate display sizes.
 The backend connects the frontend with the Charta Caeli core application.
 The backend consists of a web application providing a RESTful API, a database and a Runner process for the actual star charts creation.

 ### Build
 The project depends on the Charta Caeli star chart creation tool (core application).
-Thus, to setup the web service, one first has to download and build the [core application](https://github.com/otabuzzman/chartacaeli) according to instructions given there.
+Thus, to setup the web service, one first has to build and install the [core application](https://github.com/otabuzzman/chartacaeli) according to instructions given there.
 Afterwards clone this repository and follow steps listed below.
-Make sure top-level directories of core application and web service share the same folder.
 - Change directory (bash) to top-level directory of Charta Caeli web service.
 - Run frontend build commands.
   ```bash